1 Offer and acceptance

 - in the tort of negligence, where there is negligent misrepresentation;

 - under the ACL; and

-- where the misrepresentation constitutes a term of the contract (whether as a condition, an ‘intermediate term causing a substantial loss of benefit’ or a A promise in a contract.
-For example, a promise by a manufacturer that goods will be repaired or replaced if they turn out to be faulty.), and the other party breached that term with misrepresentation.
+- where the misrepresentation constitutes a term of the contract (whether as a condition, an ‘intermediate term causing a substantial loss of benefit’ or a warranty), and the other party breached that term with misrepresentation.
 For more information about conditions and warranties, see ‘The terms of a contract’, below.